eso/edps-doc/source/muse/reduction_chain.md

 The overall data flow of the MUSE pipeline is displayed [here](figures/muse_cascade.jpg).

-The reduction cascade is organized in tasks, which represent a well defined step in the process.
+The reduction cascade is organized in tasks, which represent well defined steps in the process.
 Tasks can be grouped inside sub-workflows.
 Each task runs a recipe; the detailed description of the algorithms, input, outputs and recipe parameters used in each recipe are available